-Leading and supporting the organisation of Community Arts and Cultural Development practices in preparedness and response to natural disasters.
+To be recognised as the leading organisation of community arts and cultural development practices in preparedness and response to natural disaster

 Creative Recovery, as a framework and a process, requires skilled facilitation, consistent support and resourcing.
 It is a process of connecting and embedding creative approaches within emergency management.